scott-hersey/EB_AQ_Network/Alli/IS_Final_Deliverable.md

 co concentrations differs by month.
 At the moment I don’t think I can draw a conclusion from this.

+update: it could be evenly distributed because the co data starts at around 300-400, but the plots always start at 0.

 Future Uses
 -----------